-- 3.1 Every person has the right to be treated respectfully and feel safe from any form of verbal, physical and emotional bullying. - 3.2 The school is committed to building and nurturing a community that values diversity. - 3.3 Parents are the prime educators of their children. - 3.4 Complainant(s) will be protected from victimisation. - 3.5 Communication is respectful and human dignity is valued. - 3.6 A whole school approach is adopted to prevent and address bullying.
+- 3.1 Every person has the right to be treated respectfully and feel safe from any form of verbal, physical and emotional bullying. - 3.2 Marist-Sion College is committed to building and nurturing a community that values diversity. - 3.3 Parents/guardians/carers are the prime educators of their children. - 3.4 Complainant(s) will be protected from victimisation. - 3.5 Communication is respectful and human dignity is valued. - 3.6 A whole school approach is adopted to prevent and address bullying.